JAORMX/lab-compliance-operator/workshop/content/exercises/03-creating-your-first-scan.md

 title: Australian Cyber Security Centre (ACSC) Essential Eight
 ```

-The important things to note is that the object provides human-readable title
+An important thing to note is that the object provides human-readable title
-description.
-In `metadata.annotations` we see `product-type` and `product` - the
+descriptions.
+In `metadata.annotations` we see `product-type` and `product` -
-former is set to `Node` in this profile, which means the profile is meant
+the former is set to `Node` in this profile, indicating that it only applies to
+scans of the cluster node, being an assessment of the compliance state of the
-to scan the cluster nodes.
-The other allowed value you would see with the
+nodes.
+The only other allowed `product-type` value you would see with the
-`ocp4-*` profiles is `Platform` which denotes that the profile scans the
+`ocp4-*` profiles is `Platform` which denotes that the profile only applies to
-Kubernetes cluster platform.
-This division exists to apply the principle
-of least privilege to each scan type, so that scans will only have the minimum
-permissions they need to run.
-In particular, Platform scans will not mount
+scans of Kubernetes API resources, being an assessment of the compliance state
+of the platform.

+By organizing the profiles into these two types, it allows proper privilege
+separation at the operator level.
+The Platform checks only require the
+`cluster-reader` role, whereas the Node checks require a privileged host mount,
+so the operator uses independent workloads for each type, applying the
-the host filesystem.
-The `product` annotation identifies the node or platform
+principle of least privilege.
+The `product` annotation identifies the node or
-that this profile targets, in this case it's RHCOS 4.
+platform that this profile targets, in this case it's RHCOS 4.

 Finally and most importantly, the profile includes a large number of compliance
 rules that actually comprise the profile.
 We're going to explore the